The short answer

 Below is a list of 15 excellent Bible verses for men.
 After the list is an in-depth look at two of my personal favorites: (1) St. Paul’s encouragement to treat the spiritual life like an athletic competition and (2) the famous passage on husbands and wives in Ephesians.

-The Bible is not really one book, it’s a collection of many books across many time periods, cultures, and genres.
-There’s much of the Bible that’s specifically encouraging across a wide range of different situations, both in practical matters as well as the spiritual life.
-While much of it is general advice that applies to everyone, there are many passages that may be specifically helpful and encouraging for men.
+The Bible is not a single book; it’s a collection of many books from a variety of time periods, cultures, and genres.
+Much of the Bible is encouraging across a wide range of situations, both in practical matters as well as the spiritual life.
+While the Bible offers a lot of general advice that applies to everyone, there are many passages that may be specifically helpful to and encouraging for men.

 Encouraging scriptures for men